-Washington D.C. voters have turned out in support of Initiative 81, a ballot measure to decriminalize naturally-occurring entheogens like psilocybin, ayahuasca, iboga, and mescaline-containing cacti.
+Washington D.C. voters have turned out in support of Initiative 81, a ballot measure to decriminalize naturally-occurring entheogens like shrooms, ayahuasca, iboga, and mescaline-containing cacti.
 Soon, the nation’s capitol will join Ann Arbor, Oakland, and Santa Cruz in making these substances among the lowest priorities for law enforcement, clearing the way for DC residents to access plant medicine by growing and gifting; for-profit sales will remain prohibited.

 “This win in DC is a very symbolic win.
 It’s right here in our nation’s capital,” Melissa Lavasani, founder of Decriminalize Nature DC and proposer of Initiative 81, tells DoubleBlind.